labex-labs/labex-cheatsheets/docs/cheatsheets/es/react.md

 ### Hook useState: `useState()`

-Añada estado a componentes funcionales.
+Añade estado a componentes funcionales.

 ```javascript
 import React, { useState } from 'react'